 "For the standard offering, there's going to be two prices," Bell said.
 "There will be one peak price from 3 p.m. to 7 p.m. on weekdays, and then all other hours will be a lower price."
+There also will stil be a flat rate, bill is higher on the time-of-day and super off-peak rate than it would've been on a flat rate at the end of 12 months, LIPA will refund the difference.

-There also will still be a flat rate, which is the same structure customers already pay today.
-But then there is a third option, Bell added, with what's being called a "super off-peak period," which will provide a rate for electricity used when demand is lowest - typically between 10 p.m. and 6 a.m.
+There also will still be a flat rate, which is the same structure customers already pay today, But then there is a third option, Bell added, with what's being called a "super off-peak period," which will provide a rate for electricity 3 to 7 p.m., except on federal holidays.
+Customers not sure about the new system could try it with LIPA's 12-month 'bill protection guarantee'.
+If an electric used when demand is lowest - typically between 10 p.m. and 6 a.m.